JonAbrams/SpaceAce/README.md

 **Are spaces immutable?**

 Sort of.
 The state you get from a space is an immutable object.
-You cannot change it directly, if you do so you may get an error (if 'use strict' is enabled).
-But… you can change it using the `setState` function provided by the state's space.
+You cannot change it directly, if you do so you may get an error.
+But… you can mutate the state by using the `setState` function provided by the state's space.

 **Why do list items need an `id` key?**

 Due to the fact that the state is immutable, if a sub-space for an item wants to update its state, SpaceAce needs to find it in the parent space's state.
 The way we've solved this is to use a unique id field.
+It's a similar concept to React's built-in `key` prop.
+In fact, every space in an array that has an `id` is automatically given an identical `key` field for convenience.

 **Why do I need to specify a name to get a parent space?**